libcpr/cpr/README.md

 make
 ```

 A successful build should produce a single library archive that you can link against your project.
-You should also make the include directory visible to your build as well so that you can include `cpr.h`.
+You should also make the include directory visible to your build as well so that you can include [cpr.h](https://github.com/whoshuu/cpr/blob/master/include/cpr.h).

 ### Features